Troubleshooting bank file imports

 This error usually happens when uploading a CSV file that has been previously opened in Excel.

-PocketSmith will try to automatically detect the date format of your file, but if there are little transactions to compare, it may choose the wrong date format.
-For example: PocketSmith must choose between formats dd/mm/yy or mm/dd/yy.
-01/02/2015 could mean January 2, or February 1.
+PocketSmith will try to detect the date format of your file automatically, but if there are too few transactions to compare, it may not be able to determine the date format.

 Data is malformed